PlanQK/planqk-platform-docs/src/tutorials/tutorial-dwave.md

 This tutorial shows how to create a D-Wave flavored PlanQK Service.
 The guide shows step by step the certain development stages and milestones and will guide you through the whole process.
-Further readings and information can be found in our general [PlanQK Service Platform Documentation](../docs/index.md).
+Further readings and information can be found in our general [PlanQK Service Platform Documentation](../index.md).
-If you got stuck or if you have general questions, please consider [joining our Slack channel](../index.md#got-a-question-or-problem) or create a respective issue on our [issue board](https://github.com/PlanQK/platform#planqk-platform-issue-repository).

 ## Preparation